VirtualAkseli/UniBun/Documentation/design_document.md

 ## Implementation
 ### Input
 I will make it so, that the program compresses files, regardless of their type.
-The algorithms can "transform" strings into shorter strings by determining the most used characters, or words etc, and setting new, shorter forms for them. __This explanation will be enhanced once I get a better understanding of the algorithms.__
 ### Output
 .bun -files that can be later decompressed back to their original form.
 Efficiency regarding the compression rate and speed will be written to the console for inspection.